ara3d/revit-fast-exporter/README.md

 No code has been written to do this yet.
 It is not a hard problem computationally, but it requires significant consideration to be given to the design of the workflow and UI.

+---
+# Proposed Experiment

+1. Perform a long running task that requires the Revit API but that can be broken up into a large number of objects only on the `Idling` event.
+  * Observe the responsiveness.
+  * See if it breaks when things change, or the user does things
+  * Measure how much wall-clock time passes compared to actual processing time
+  * Idea for data set
+    * Every element selected
+    * Every element in view / document
+  * Ideas for tasks:
+    * Compute geometry syntax trees
+    * Tessellating mesh
+    * Extra properties